Your Big Book Deal: Sell Your Book Idea to a Major Publisher

 Why Take This Course?

-This is a rare opportunity to take a course with an author who's really "done it all"-- I've had 27 books published, with three more on the way.
+This is a rare opportunity to take a course with an author who's really "done it all"-- I've had more than 30 books published, more on the way.
 They range from biographies and memoirs to true crime, reference, business and leadership, self-help, health, psychology, inspirational, and children's educational.
+I've written books with celebrities.
+I've written books with "regular people."
+Nonfiction books are my jam.

 Along the way, I've worked with multiple top agents and publishers, so I have a wide-ranging knowledge base about what sells and what doesn't, and what works in a book proposal.
 Plus, I'm one of those weirdos who actually likes writing book proposals.
 With any luck, I'm going to teach you how to like the process, too.
 It's pretty exciting to watch an idea take shape!